Crassula elegans (Elegant Crassula) Care Indoors, Propagation & Common Problems

 Watering

-Water Crassula elegans deeply during the growing season and allow the soil to dry out between waterings to avoid rotting.
-Decrease the amount and frequency of watering in the cold period as growth is minimal at this time, thus, the plant does not need much water.
+Decrease the amount and frequency of watering in fall and winter as growth is minimal at this time, thus, the plant does not need much water.
+Do not allow the soil to dry out completely to prevent wilting, drooping, yellowing and leaf fall.

-Confirm that the pot has a drainage hole and the soil is fast-draining to prevent the plant from sitting in soggy soil as it can result in rotting and death of the plant.
-Take care not to wet the foliage to avoid fungal diseases or water from the bottom instead.
+Confirm that the pot has a drainage hole and the soil is fast-draining to prevent waterlogging which can result in rotting and death of the plant.

 Light Requirements

+Yes.
 Crassula elegans requires bright light with at least 4-6 hours of morning or late afternoon sunlight.
 Keep it away from midday hot direct sunshine to avoid scorching the leaves.

 Regularly rotate the pot to ensure that the plant receives light on all sides for even growth and to prevent lopsided growth.

-Elegant Crassula can be grown outdoors, however, gradually acclimate it and place it in a shaded place to prevent scorching of the leaves.
+Elegant Crassula can also be grown outdoors, however, gradually acclimate it and place it in a shaded place to prevent scorching of the leaves.

-Temperature and Humidity
+Temperature & Humidity

-Make sure that there is good air circulation to prevent fungal disease infestations which are prevalent in damp, poorly ventilated conditions.
+Elegant Crassula has no need for extra humidity; a humidity of 50-55% is ideal for this plant.
+Do not mist the leaves and maintain a good air circulation to discourage fungal disease infestations which are prevalent in damp, poorly ventilated conditions.

 Fertilizer

-Crassula elegans is a light feeder, therefore, feed it monthly during the growing season with a cactus and succulents fertilizer to promote lush growth.
-Do not feed in the cold season as growth is reduced and feeding at this time can cause fertilizer burn and eventual death of the plant.
+Do not feed in fall and winter as growth is reduced and feeding at this time can cause fertilizer burn and eventual death of the plant.

 Potting Mix